 While pet owners who treat their animals well maybe putting up their animal for adoption, the internet does make it attractive for users of unwell animals to pass them on to others.
 Always be cautious and believe what you see not what you are told by the previous owner.
 If at any stage you suspect that there is neglect of an animal or illegal activity, please report the advert to us.

-Adverts.ie encourages, where possible, that all pet owners have their animals vet checked, vaccinated, neutered and micro chipped.
+Adverts.ie encourages, where possible, that all pet owners have their animals vet checked, vaccinated and neutered.

 If you are responding to a pet adoption offer from a user, ask for as much information as possible about the animal’s history in terms of source, health records and behaviour.
 Ask for the veterinarien name that has treated the animal in the past and check with them for further details on the animal.